juanpeter/Website-Torreao-Villarim/README.md

 - Show construction pictures;
 - Document the company's origins / creation;
 - Develop company's mission and vision;
-- **Login system for agents
-  - Access to property prices;
-  - Provide futher information _exclusive to the agents_;

 *The company doesn't possess any previous digital footprint*